 Honey Do Beekeeping Checklist for September

-September is an odd month just because weather is so unpredictable.
-It can be high 90’s and humid or it can be 40’s and dry.
-As a beekeeper it is important to prepare for all of these scenarios and understand that as the dramatic changes in the weather happen, your bees become more frustrated because like you, they are trying to adapt their plans for the coming weeks.
-Be patient with your bees and they will respect you during this month.
+September is an odd month because the weather is so unpredictable.
+It can be in the upper 90’s and humid or it can be 40°F and dry.
+As a beekeeper, it’s important to prepare for all of these scenarios.
+Understand that as the weather changes dramatically, your bees become frustrated because, like you, they are trying to adapt their plans for the coming weeks.
+Be patient with your bees, and they will respect you during your interactions.

-- Make water available, both inside the hive and outside of the hive.
-This can be done by filling the feeder jar with straight water and outside with a bird bath, rain barrel or kiddie pool with corks in it for the bees to land on.
+- Provide water, both inside the hive and outside of the hive.
+Fill the feeder jar with straight water and place it inside the hive.
+Set up a birdbath, rain barrel, or kiddie pool with corks in it for the bees to land on outside the hive

-- Replace water often and keep the water fresh.
-Droughts affect bees more significantly than other creatures, so keep this in mind as during weeks with little to know rain.
+- Replace the water often (every day or so), and keep the water fresh.
+Droughts affect bees more significantly than other creatures, so keep this in mind during weeks with little to no rain

-- Observation: Comb production will slow significantly.
-ACTION: Limit the number of new bars added to the hive.
+- Action: Limit the number of new bars you add to the hive

-- Mark connected bars with an X to denote that they should be moved as if they are a single bar.
+- Mark connected bars with an X to remind yourself that they should be moved as if they are a single bar

-- If there are wide bars that are not attaching to the bars next to them, add spacer bars around them and note in your Inspection Checklist and Software.
+- If there are wide bars that are not attaching to the bars next to them, add spacer bars around them and note this in your Inspection Forms and Software

 - As the hive begins to reach capacity, remove a few bars of honey and store them in the Harvest Box.
-Your Harvest Box should be stored in a cool dry area where pests cannot get to it.
-If you are unsure about pests, plug the entrances and tape the sides to limit their invasion.
+Your Harvest Box should be stored in a cool, dry area, safe from pests.
+If you are unsure about pests, plug the entrances and tape the sides to limit their ability to invade

 - Observation: Watch for honey stores in general.
-Assess the need to feed.
-If the bees are struggling to fill comb with honey, we recommend our honey tea recipe (can be found on Beepods Blog).
+Assess for the need to feed.
+If the bees struggle to fill comb with honey, we recommend our honey tea recipe, which can be found on Beepods Blog.